Improving Flexibility with Hamstrings Foam Roller

 Tips for Maintaining and Improving Hamstring Flexibility

-How can a foam roller help improve flexibility in the hamstrings?
+How can a foam roller help improve hamstring flexibility?

 What are the benefits of using a foam roller for the hamstrings?